 A performance management system offers businesses a structure to improve employee performance and drive better business results.
 But organisations serious about creating a culture of trust, alignment, and support to make sure that their employees feel enabled and engaged to perform need to go beyond setting and tracking goals and OKRs.
 With a platform that shifts managers mindsets to focus on enablement through coaching and provides them with the tools and training, they need to enable employees to do their best work every day.

 Yet with so many platforms on offer, choosing the solution that’s right for your team can be tough.
-To make sure you get the right platform for your needs, we’ve put together a guide to choosing the right performance management and enablement tool.
+To make sure you get the right platform for your needs, we’ve put together a guide to choosing the right performance management tool.

 What is performance management?